 - 1. On April 19, 2024, the Energy Bureau issued a Resolution and Order opening the instant docket for the evaluation of the ASAP and related submission processes to follow. - 2.
-On May 8, 2024, the Energy Bureau issued a Resolution and Order determining that the ASAP concept is aligned with Puerto Rico's energy public policy and is consistent with the IRP1, approving the ASAP concept, and authorizing LUMA and the IPPs to proceed with the development of the Standard Offer ("SO") Agreements.
-See order p.
-4. - 3.
-On October 18, 2024, LUMA submitted to the Energy Bureau a final draft of the SO Agreement for Phase 1 of ASAP ("SO1 Agreement"), in the form of four (4) SO1 Agreements prepared with respect to four interested IPPs.2 - 4.
-On November 1, 2024, the Energy Bureau issued a Resolution and Order approving the four (4) draft SO1 Agreements submitted with the October 18th Motion and issuing directives on next steps for its finalization and approval.
-See order, pp. 1-2. - 5.
-On December 23, 2024, LUMA submitted to the Energy Bureau a revised finalized version of the SO1 Agreement with one of the four original participants for the Energy Bureau's approval.3
+On April 26, 2024, LUMA submitted to the Energy Bureau the ASAP concept for the Energy Bureau's review. - 3.
+On May 8, 2024, the Energy Bureau issued a Resolution and Order determining that the ASAP concept is aligned with Puerto Rico's energy public policy and is consistent with the IRP, approving the ASAP concept, and authorizing LUMA and the IPPs to proceed with the development of the Standard Offer ("SO") Agreements. - 4.
+On October 18, 2024, LUMA submitted to the Energy Bureau a final draft of the SO Agreement for Phase 1 of ASAP ("SO1 Agreement"), in the form of four (4) SO1 Agreements prepared with respect to four interested IPPs.